Enjoy this Thanksgiving turkey recipe for the barbecue

-Cooking dinner on Christmas Day, with its multitude of scrumptious trimmings, for a hungry gaggle of family and guests is quite a challenge, especially so when the hard-pressed cook has to make do with rather limited cooking resources.
+Cooking dinner on Thanksgiving, with its multitude of scrumptious trimmings, for a hungry gaggle of family and guests is quite a challenge, especially so when the hard-pressed cook has to make do with rather limited cooking resources.

-However, a golden opportunity presents itself for those lucky enough to possess a covered barbecue – be it charcoal or gas fired – for the cook of the day to earn lots of browny points, and the unfortunate person who drew the short straw to clean the fat splattered, ex turkey oven, a welcome respite.
+However, a golden opportunity presents itself for those lucky enough to possess a covered barbecue – be it charcoal or gas fired – for the cook of the day to earn lots of brownie points, and the unfortunate person who drew the short straw to clean the fat splattered, ex-turkey oven, a welcome respite.

-Barbecuing the bird will also bring several worthwhile benefits
+Barbecuing the Thanksgiving turkey will also bring several worthwhile benefits:

 3. The oven (see above) retains its original pristine state (which is nice!)